The Ten Commandments (1956)

 Moses: I thank you.

-Lilia: But your voice is not strange.
-You are...?
+Lilia: Your voice is not strange.
+You are...

-Moses: [Moses spoke very quickly, preventing Lilia from recognizing his voice] One of many who thirsts.
+Moses: [Moses spoke very quickly, preventing Lilia from recognizing his voice] One of many who thirst.

 Baka: You there!
 Come here!